adobe/guides-extension/docs/docs/Widgets/rendering_widget.md

 # Rendering widgets

-We can render a widget by referncing it using its `id`
+We can render a widget by referencing it using its `id`

 To render th widget `widget_languages` anywhere in the app we can use the simple syntax:
 ```json